 But these are the forbidden matrices $L$ and $M$.

-Because the supports of the type-$4$ columns are unequal, there are two cases to consider. \begin{enumerate} \item The supports of every pair of type-$4$ columns intersect in a set of size $3$. \item There is a pair of type-$4$ columns whose supports intersect in a set of size $2$. \end{enumerate}
+Because the supports of the type-$4$ columns are unequal, there are two cases to consider. \begin{enumerate} \item The supports of the type-$4$ columns intersect in a set of size $3$. \item The supports of the type-$4$ columns intersect in a set of size $2$. \end{enumerate}

 In Case 1, Lemma \ref{lem:2-type-4} implies that $P$ contains the following submatrix, where the third column is part of a type-$3$ column of $P$.

 Lemma \ref{lem:type-3-and-4}, using the first and third columns above, implies that either $a=b=1$ or $c=d=1$.
 Similarly, using the second and third columns above, Lemma \ref{lem:type-3-and-4} implies that either $a=b=1$ or $c=e=1$.
 However, since $N$ is a forbidden matrix, we must have $a=b=1$.
 We see then that all type-$3$ columns must have nonzero entries in the first two rows.
 Therefore, $P$ is of the form given in Lemma \ref{lem:main-case}.